ONSdigital/census-rm-toolbox/README.md

 ### Build Bulk Address Update From Sample File

 To enable updating case data from an amended sample file (without knowing the case ID's), this script will run through a sample file looking up the UPRN's in the case API and build a address update file that can be run through the bulk processor.
 These files must be manually copied onto and off the toolbox pod.

-The script will fail if there are more than one case ID's or no matching any UPRN as we need to be able to match one and only one case.
+This script will fail if there are more than one case ID's or no matching any UPRN as we need to be able to match one and only one case.

+Note that the columns `REGION`, `ADDRESS_LEVEL` and `ADDRESS_TYPE` are included in the sample file but not in the address update.

 Usage:
 ```